 This might be the most common reason for your child having a hard time when you disengage from close time together.
 Every child grapples with challenging

-until he has a safe time to process them.
-When you connect deeply with your child, he feels safe enough to
+All day long, kids stuff these emotions until they have a safe time to process them.
+When you connect deeply with your child, they feel safe enough to

 let those troubling emotions surface.
-So it's not surprising that just when we start to disengage, he gets swamped with feelings.
+So it's not surprising that just when we start to disengage, our child feels overwhelmed with emotions that they

-on with your family’s schedule, but he won’t cry forever and this won’t happen
+on with your family’s schedule, but they won’t cry forever, and this won’t happen every day.

 Most parents in this situation get frustrated because we wonder if what we’ve just given our child made any difference at all.
 The answer is, yes, yes,